hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/authenticate.md

 }
 ```

-Here is the implementation of endpoint called by the application front-end to
+Here is the implementation of the endpoint called by the application front-end to
 start the DID-based login flow.
-New authentication challenge is created and encoded as a QR code.
+A new authentication challenge is created and encoded as a QR code.

 ```js
 async function handleDidAuthRequest() {